 In Pennsylvania there have been over 21,150 doses of naloxone administered by EMS alone, and thousands more doses distributed across the state thanks to several initiatives.
 Despite rapid expansion, opioid related overdoses continue to be a major public health challenge.
 Expanding access to naloxone, especially among those who use drugs is a high priority.

-The TOP Initiative is a partnership between state and county substance use disorder treatment facilities and public health departments.
+The TOP Campaign is a partnership between state and county substance use disorder treatment facilities and public health departments.
 This program will distribute naloxone to patients and their family members at discharge, and deliver harm reduction education, to better engage patients in realistic conversations about future risk of overdose.

-The TOP Initiative creates partnerships with substance use disorder treatment facilities, experts in addiction medicine, advocates, families, and those with substance use disorders.
+TOP creates partnerships with substance use disorder treatment facilities, experts in addiction medicine, advocates, families, and those with substance use disorders.
 This collaborative strategy based on science and real world challenges is an important part of the solution to our current crisis.